jjgradwell/UbuntuConfigLTS/README.md

 Download Ubuntu Server from https://ubuntu.com/download/server

-if setting up mod_evasive, to ensure all servies can work, you need to edit the /etc/apache2/mods-available/evasive.conf file and add the following to the configuration.
+if setting up mod_evasive, to ensure all services will work, you need to edit the /etc/apache2/mods-available/evasive.conf file and add the following to the configuration.
 ```
 DOSWhitelist <local-net> <public-ip>
 ````